 Offered in English, this course partially fulfills General Studies requirements and counts towards the German Studies minor.
-We will engage Kafka's The Trial and works by other artists in various genres.
-Students will work on a semester-long project to locate the Kafkaesque in a single work of any genre: film, visual art, literature, drama, etc. Offered spring.
+We will engage Kafka's "The Trial" and works by other artists in various genres.
+Students will work on a semester-long project to locate the Kafkaesque in a single work of any genre: film, visual art, literature, drama, etc. Counts toward Expression requirement.
+Offered spring.